 A frequently used practice in MODX is to use a base href tag in templates.
 This makes creating portable sites, re-usable baseline starting points/Snapshots, and moving from stage to production much more straightforward.
 It’s also critical for success with MODX’s friendly URL method.

-However, if you cache these types of URLs, things can not work as expected, resulting in “broken green bar” websites when implementing SSL and browser security warnings, or Search Engines indexing the wrong URL.
+However, if you cache these types of URLs, things can not work as expected or Search Engines indexing the wrong URL.

 MODX Cloud allows a site to be accessed by multiple URLs in addition to your custom domain name: